-Rensselaer Polytechnic Institute once again ranks among the best universities in the United States, according to the annual list of college rankings released this week by U.S. News & World Report.
-Rensselaer ranked 42 among all national universities.
+Troy, N.Y. - U.S. News & World Report has once again ranked Rensselaer Polytechnic Institute highly among the best universities in the United States.
+The publication’s annual list of college rankings released last week ranked Rensselaer 41st overall among all national universities.